Nutrition and Dietetics, B.S.

 • Complete continuing professional educational requirements

-*Effective Jan.
+Effective Jan.
 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 In most states, graduates also must obtain licensure or certification to practice.
 Graduates who successfully complete the ACEND-accredited program at Saint Louis University are eligible to apply to an ACEND-accredited supervised practice program/apply to take the CDR credentialing exam to become an RDN.
-For more information about educational pathways to become a RDN, please click here.
+Please click here for more information about educational pathways to becoming an RDN.

 Didactic Program in Dietetics Mission